MinnesotaCare: Raising income limit

-In 2016, then-state Senator Tony Lourey (DFL–Kerrick) and State Representative Jennifer Schultz (DFL–Duluth) proposed increasing the income limit for MinnesotaCare eligibility from 200% FPG to 275% FPG.
+In 2016, State Senator Tony Lourey and State Representative Jennifer Schultz proposed increasing the income limit for MinnesotaCare eligibility from 200% FPG to 275% FPG.
 This change would have raised the annual income limit for a family of four from $48,600 to $66,825 under 2016 guidelines.

-During the 2017 State of the State, DFL Governor Mark Dayton proposed expanding the eligibility limit for MinnesotaCare to 400% FPG.
-This change would have allowed families of four earning up to $98,400 under 2017 guidelines to purchase MinnesotaCare coverage for an undetermined premium.
+In his 2017 State of the State address, Governor Mark Dayton proposed raising the eligibility limit for MinnesotaCare to 400% FPG.
+This would have allowed families of four earning up to $98,400 under 2017 guidelines to purchase MinnesotaCare coverage.